Tim Wakefield, who revived his career and Red Sox trophy case with knuckleball, has died at 57

 In all, he was 200-180 with a 4.41 ERA.

-Wakefield was also an eight-time nominee for the Roberto Clemente Award that goes to a ballplayer for exemplary sportsmanship and community involvement, winning it in 2010.

-“Tim was more than just a versatile and reliable All-Star pitcher, a highly respected teammate, and a two-time World Series champion,” baseball Commissioner Rob Manfred said in a statement, citing “the dedicated work he and his family did serving the communities of New England.”
+“Tim was more than just a versatile and reliable All-Star pitcher, a highly respected teammate, and a two-time World Series champion,” Manfred said in a statement, citing “the dedicated work he and his family did serving the communities of New England.”

+Melany Duval, the Chief Philanthropy Officer at The Jimmy Fund, said Wakefield was a frequent visitor on the adult and pediatric cancer floors and met with the teen patients on their annual spring training trip.

+“Tim Wakefield was a respected competitor, a generous soul and a beloved member of the baseball community for more than three decades as a player and a broadcaster,” said Clark, a Red Sox teammate in 2002.
+“We at the MLBPA, along with the baseball family, mourn his loss.”

-After retiring, Wakefield became an analyst for Red Sox broadcasts and remained active in the team’s charities.
+After retiring, Wakefield became an analyst for Red Sox broadcasts and was the honorary chairman of the Red Sox Foundation.

 “Tim’s kindness and indomitable spirit were as legendary as his knuckleball,” Red Sox owner John Henry said.
 “He not only captivated us on the field but was the rare athlete whose legacy extended beyond the record books to the countless lives he touched with his warmth and genuine spirit.
-He had a remarkable ability to uplift, inspire, and connect with others in a way that showed us the true definition of greatness.
-He embodied the very best of what it means to be a member of the Boston Red Sox and his loss is felt deeply by all of us.”
+He had a remarkable ability to uplift, inspire, and connect with others in a way that showed us the true definition of greatness.”

 AP MLB: https://apnews.com/hub/mlb